JesperDramsch/phd-thesis/pages/introduction.rst

 `11 <#sec:theory>`__ provides a theoretical introduction into 4D seismic
 principles, followed by a thorough overview of the development of machine learning with a special focus on geoscience.
-This chapter focuses particularly on the development of ml applications in geoscience through history.
+This chapter focuses particularly on the development of machine learning applications in geoscience through history.
 The main contribution in this chapter is a peer-reviewed book chapter published in Advances in Geophysics (Jesper Sören Dramsch 2020c).